 (a) Unloaded, On-Line Generation Resource capacity;

+(b) Quick Start Generation Resources (QSGRs);

-(b) Load Resources controlled by high-set, under-frequency relays;
+(c) Load Resources that may or may not be controlled by high-set, under-frequency relays;

-(c) Controllable Load Resources; and
+(d) Controllable Load Resources; and

+(e) Generation Resources operating in synchronous condenser fast-response mode as defined in the Operating Guides.

+3.17.4 Frequency Response Service

+(1) Frequency Response Service (FRS) is a service used to restore or maintain the frequency of the ERCOT System in response to a significant frequency deviation.

+(2) FRS is automatically self-deployed by Resources in a manner that results in real power increases or decreases.

+(3) FRS may be provided by:

+(a) On-Line Generation Resource capable of providing Primary Frequency Response with the capacity excluding Non-Frequency Responsive Capacity (NFRC);

+(b) Resources capable of providing Fast Frequency Response (FFR) and sustaining their response for up to 15 minutes;

+(c) Load Resources controlled by high-set under-frequency relays; and

-(d) Hydro RRS as defined in the Operating Guides.
+(d) Generation Resources operating in synchronous condenser fast-response mode as defined in the Operating Guides.

 3.18 Resource Limits in Providing Ancillary Service

-(1) For both Generation Resources and Load Resources the High Sustained Limit (HSL) must be greater than or equal to the Low Sustained Limit (LSL) and the sum of the Resource-specific designation of capacity to provide Responsive Reserve (RRS), Regulation Up (Reg-Up), Regulation Down (Reg-Down), and Non-Spinning Reserve (Non-Spin).
+(1) For both Generation Resources and Load Resources the High Sustained Limit (HSL) must be greater than or equal to the Low Sustained Limit (LSL) and the sum of the Resource-specific designation of capacity to provide, Frequency Response Service (FRS), Responsive Reserve (RRS), Regulation Up (Reg-Up), Regulation Down (Reg-Down), and Non-Spinning Reserve (Non-Spin).

 (2) For Non-Spin, the amount of Non-Spin provided must be less than or equal to the HSL for Off-Line Generation Resources.

-(3) For RRS Service:
+(3) For RRS:

-(a) The full amount of RRS provided from a Generation Resource must be less than or equal to 20% of thermal unit HSL for an Ancillary Service Offer, and must be less than or equal to ten times the Emergency Ramp Rate, and must be frequency responsive;
+(a) The full amount of RRS provided from an On-Line Generation Resource must be less than or equal to ten times the Emergency Ramp Rate;

+(b) The full amount of RRS provided by a Quick Start Generation Resource (QSGR) must be less than or equal to its proven ten-minute capability as demonstrated pursuant to paragraph (16) of Section 8.1.1.2, General Capacity Testing Requirements;

-(b) Hydro Generation Resources operating in the synchronous condenser fast-response mode may provide RRS up to the hydro Generation Resource’s proven 20-second response capability (which may be 100% of the HSL).
+(c) Generation Resources operating in the synchronous condenser fast-response mode may provide RRS up to the Generation Resource’s proven 20-second response capability (which may be 100% of the HSL).
 The initiation setting of the automatic under-frequency relay setting shall not be lower than 59.80 Hz;

-(c) For any hydro Generation Resource with a 5% droop setting operating as a generator, the amount of RRS provided may never be more than 20% of the HSL; and

-(d) The amount of RRS provided from a Load Resource must be less than or equal to the HSL minus the sum of the LSL, Reg-Up Resource Responsibility, Reg-Down Resource Responsibility, and Non-Spin Resource Responsibility.
+(d) The initiation setting of the automatic under-frequency relay setting for Load Resources providing RRS shall not be lower than 59.70 Hz.

+(4) For FRS:

+(a) The full amount of FRS awarded to or self-arranged from an On-Line Generation Resource is dependent upon the verified droop characteristics of the Resource.
+ERCOT shall calculate and update using the methodology described in the Nodal Operating Guide, a maximum MW amount of FRS for each Generation Resource subject to verified droop performance.
+The default value for any newly qualified generator shall be 20% of its HSL;

+(b) Generation Resources operating in the synchronous condenser fast-response mode may provide FRS up to the Generation Resource’s proven 20-second response capability (which may be 100% of the HSL).
+The initiation setting of the automatic under-frequency relay setting shall not be lower than 59.80 Hz.
+Once deployed Resources telemetering ONFRS status shall telemeter FRS Ancillary Service Schedule of zero and when recalled by ERCOT after frequency recovers above 59.98 Hz, FRS Ancillary Service Schedule shall be a non-zero value equal to its FRS Ancillary Service Responsibility.

+(c) The initiation setting of the automatic under-frequency relay setting for Load Resources providing FRS shall not be lower than 59.70 Hz; and